 To enrol in U.S. universities with PTE Academic, foreign students should meet the following eligibility requirements:

-➡️ Academic Qualifications: Successfully completing 12 years of schooling for an undergraduate course or a related bachelor’s degree for graduate educational programs.
+➡️ Academic Qualifications: Successfully completing 12 years of schooling for an undergraduate course or a related bachelor’s degree for graduate educational programs to be displayed in a diploma frame.

 ➡️ Other Documents: